muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 ### 7.4 The bridge can already support higher-order module grouping

-This is why `Civilization Bridge Modules v1` can now be frozen.
+This is why [Civilization Bridge Modules v1](./civilization-bridge-modules-v1.md) can now be frozen.

 ### 7.5 First repair logic still matters beyond narrow AI use

 This is critical.

 The bridge does not merely extend naming.

 It still preserves repair-facing usefulness.

 That is one of the strongest reasons the bridge deserves formal freeze wording.

 ---

-## 8. The current bridge remains AI-first in validation order
+## 8. The current bridge remains AI-first in validation order ⚖️

 This point must remain explicit.